 I’m sure most of you have been riding for most of your lives, although some may have taken to two wheels later on.
-Either way there is always room to improve how you ride to make you faster, safer and help you to live longer.
+Either way, there is always room to improve how you ride to make you faster, and safer and help you to live longer.

 Is advanced training for me?

 To decide whether you think advanced training is for you, ask yourself these questions: